German Doner Kebab

 German Doner Kebab (GDK) is a fast casual kebab chain, specialising in German doner kebabs, owned by Hero Brands since 2017.
-Originally based at a site in Berlin, Germany in 1989, and its first franchise in Dubai, United Arab Emirates in 2013, the company was purchased with a majority share in 2017 by the Sarwar family (Hero Brands) and moved its headquarters to Glasgow, Scotland.
+Tracing its heritage to a restaurant in Berlin in 1989, the first site opened in Dubai by Farshad Abbaszadeh and his wife Leila Zomorrodian in 2013.
+The company was purchased with a majority share in 2017 by Hero Brands and moved its headquarters to Glasgow.

-The company operates more than 100 restaurants throughout the United Kingdom, the rest of Europe, North America and the Middle East.
+The company operates more than 160 restaurants throughout the United Kingdom, Sweden, North America and the Middle East.

 History and operations

 The company is owned by with a majority share by Hero Brands, based in Glasgow, Scotland, which also owns Hawaiian food brand Island Poké and salad restaurant Choppaluna.

-As of January 2024, the chain operates in seven countries; the United Kingdom, United Arab Emirates, Sweden, Canada, United States, Republic of Ireland and Saudi Arabia.
+As of January 2024, the chain operates in six countries; the United Kingdom, United Arab Emirates, Sweden, Canada, United States, and Saudi Arabia.

-The company can trace its heritage to a restaurant in Berlin, Germany in 1989.
+The company claims to trace its heritage to a restaurant in Berlin, Germany in 1989.
 It developed its offering over the following decade, until Farshad Abbaszadeh launched the first "Doner Kebab" franchise in Dubai in 2013.
 It then opened its first UK restaurant in 2015, expanding to seven by the end of 2017.
 In 2014, the franchise won the award "Best UAE Franchise Brand" at the 2014 MENAFA Excellence awards in Dubai.

-In 2016, while on holiday in Dubai, Athif Sarwar, came across the franchise and was later was granted development rights to the franchise in the UK.
+In 2016, while on holiday in Dubai, Athif Sarwar, came across the franchise and was later granted development rights to the franchise in the UK.
 Sarwar later purchased the international rights to the brand from Farshad Abbaszadeh, CEO and Founder of German Doner Kebab.

 The chain was then bought by the Sarwar Family in 2017, which moved its headquarters to Glasgow, Scotland, in the United Kingdom.

 In July 2022, Imran Sayeed, chief executive, expressed his desire for the company to be made public and listed on the New York Stock Exchange in the following three to five years, as the chain sees North America as its "next growth engine".

+In March 2023, Simon Wallis was appointed chief executive replacing Imran Sayeed, with Robin Caley as chief development officer.

+In May 2025, Hero Brands, the owner of German Doner Kebab (GDK), secured investment from consumer-focused private equity firm True.
+This funding is intended to support GDK's continued expansion in the UK and internationally.